VolosR/BoatGauges/README.md

 # ESP32 & GC9A01 Connections

 ![image](https://user-images.githubusercontent.com/6739564/172683255-a640ba47-1d2f-4fc0-b8f3-acbada262f81.png)
-> Image is curtesy of WOKWI.com and some MS Paint work
+> Image is courtesy of WOKWI.com and some MS Paint work

 ```
 ESP32     GC9A01